 - Investigator Site File

+- Participant CRF folders

-- Pharmacy Site File
+- Pharmacy/unblinded Site File

 - All relevant source documents so that the trial data can be compared against source data after completion of the trial (e.g. in case of inspection from authorities).

 Must include essential documents as defined in Essential Documents for the Conduct of a Clinical Trial (ICH E6, Guideline for Good Clinical Practice).